PropranololReturn to Propranolol overview

 Propranolol can have side-effects that might affect your sex life

-- The side-effects of propranolol include general problems with having sex.
+- The side-effects of propranolol include the inability to achieve an erection.

 - You may also get some side-effects, like a rash or hair loss, that makes you feel less sexy than before.